 In accordance with the rules of the Securities and Exchange Commission ("SEC"), we have elected to distribute our proxy materials, including the notice of annual meeting of stockholders, this proxy statement and our 2023 annual report, primarily via the Internet.
 As a result, we are mailing to our stockholders a Notice of Internet Availability instead of a paper copy of the proxy materials.
-The Notice of Internet Availability contains instructions on how to access our proxy materials online, how to vote on the proposals, how to request printed copies of the proxy materials on the Internet to help reduce our costs and the environmental impact of our annual meeting.
+The Notice of Internet Availability contains instructions on how to access our proxy materials online, how to vote on the proposals, how to request printed copies of the proxy materials and 2023 annual report, and how to request to receive all future proxy materials in printed form by mail or electronically by e-mail.
+We encourage stockholders to take advantage of the availability of the proxy materials on the Internet to help reduce our costs and the environmental impact of our annual meetings.